ap-pauloafonso/rwTorrent/README.md

 * geoip2
 * python3-libtorrent

-*python3-libtorrent está presente no repositorio do ubuntu e pode ser adiquirido também com apt-get, o resto é possivel obter com pip3*
+*python3-libtorrent is present on ubuntu repository and can be found using apt-get, the rest is possible with just pip3*

-## Dependências Angular 7
+## Angular dependencies
 * npm
 * angular-cli